evan-erdos/trail-of-cthulhu/story/act-3/seq-1/index.md

 ---
 layout: sequence
 title:  Faces Come Out of the Rain
-seq:     1
 ---

 The party steps into a dark room with tall, salmon-colored walls.